 - increased discharge from the vagina

-- bleeding in between periods, after sex or irregular/heavy periods
+- bleeding in between periods or after sex

 Gonorrhoea can also infect the throat, anus or eyes.
-You may experience pain or discharge in these areas if there is an infection, although gonorrhoea in the throat usually has no symptoms.
+You may experience pain or discharge in these areas if there is an infection.
+Gonorrhoea in the throat usually has no symptoms.

 Testing for gonorrhoea